Early Career Academics Network

 You can register to join ECAN here.

-Early career RAG members
+Early career research advisory group members

 The network is intended for academics in their first post or post graduate students aiming for academic or research post.
 Anyone working in fields related to criminology, social policy, law, humanities or research interests related to these areas can join the network.